-Figure 2-5 shows a typical virtual environment in the vCenter Server plug-in with physical and virtual ports.
+Figure 2-5 shows a typical virtual environment in the QConvergeConsole vSphere Client Plug-in with physical and virtual ports.
 The proc node provides information on the quantity of virtual ports and their individual states, as well as the target devices with which they can communicate (see also "Identifying Marvell Adapters Using the ESXi Shell" on page 7).